abbynam/big-data-reu/team-2a/3-BRIDE/runs/README.md

   - You should see ```X.npy``` and ```Y.npy``` in your subdirectory in ```farshad-converted```.

 **Predictions**
-This is essentially the same workflow as BRIDE.
-Again, the ```farshad``` datasets are used as an example for the naming convention.
+This is essentially the same workflow as BRIDE (See Testing_README.md) Again, the ```farshad``` datasets are used as an example for the naming convention.

 Create a new directory using mkdir in 3-BRIDE/runs following the convention: ```1_farshad_pred```.
 - *FOR REORIENTATION ONLY:* Follow the convention ```##_farshad_reorient_pred```.